 Remove a processor and heat sink

-This task has instructions for removing an assembled processor and heat sink, known as a processor-heat-sink module (PHM).
-This task requires a Torx T30 screwdriver.
-This procedure must be executed by a trained technician.
+This task has instructions for removing an assembled processor and heat sink, known as a processor-heat-sink module (PHM), a processor, and a heat sink.
+All of these tasks require a Torx T30 driver.

 About this task

 Power off the server and peripheral devices and disconnect the power cords and all external cables.
 See Power off the server.